PaulGreenfieldOz/WorkingDogs/Kelpie/README.md

 and returning a set of full-length inter-primer reads.
 A paper describing Kelpie was published in PeerJ in early 2019 (https://peerj.com/articles/6174/).

-==This initial release of Kelpie was superseded by Kelpie_v2 in September 2020.
-This new release has its own directory in the WorkingDogs repository.==
+**This initial release of Kelpie was superseded by Kelpie_v2 in September 2020.
+This new release has its own directory in the WorkingDogs repository.**

 Kelpie is a command-line program and is usually run as follows:
 ```